cesbo/help/content/3.misc/2.articles/3.format/mpegts.md

 ---
-title: MPEG-TS
+title: "MPEG-TS"
 date: 2023-06-13
 ---

 MPEG-TS (Transport Stream) - is a transport format for transmission video, audio, and other data over IP or broadband networks.
-Detailed description available in the `ISO 13818-1` standard.
+Detailed description available in the [ISO 13818-1](https://www.iso.org/standard/74427.html) standard.

 ## Packetized Elementary Stream